xh3b4sd/clustr-node/README.md

 ### messages

 If a process receives a message it looks something like that.
+Each meta item should be a string.
+The data you send can be whatever is stringifyable.
+So you will be able to receive what you send.
+Note that confirmation messages should only be simple strings.
 ```coffeescript
 message =
   meta: